Fly Fishing For Trout: 39 Tips For More Trout

 Head Guide Graham From Trout and Steelhead .net

-Head guide Graham with huge brown trout
+Head guide Graham with huge brown trout.

-This is especially important when dry fly fishing but it can be equally important with all methods of fly fishing for trout.
-And often, this is something most anglers don’t do well.
+This is especially important when dry fly fishing but can be equally important with all fly fishing methods for trout.

 I tell my clients to cast 3 to 6 feet above the trout and let the fly drift naturally toward them.
 This also ensures the fly doesn’t spook the fish when the fly hits the water.